pognibene/serverlessjavadoc/README.md

 This file can then imported in a variety of tools like swagger UI for visualisation.

 ## Examples
-You can find a working example in the folder examples.
-(TODO)
+You can find a working example in the [example folder](https://github.com/pognibene/serverlessjavadoc/tree/master/examples).

 ## Supported functionality